 Shareholders who are unable to, or choose not to, attend the Meeting or any adjournments or postponements thereof in person are requested to complete, date, sign and return the accompanying form of proxy for use at the Meeting or any adjournments or postponements thereof.
 To be effective, the enclosed form of proxy must be deposited with TSX Trust Company, Proxy Department, P.O.
-Box 721, Agincourt, ON M1S 0A1, (by mail or hand delivery); voted by telephone at + 1-866-781-3111 (North America) or +1-416-368-2502 (outside North America); or by email by sending your proxy to proxyvote@tmx.com.
+Box 721, Agincourt, ON, M1S 0A1, (by mail or hand delivery); voted by fax at (416) 595-9593 or by email by sending your proxy to proxyvote@tmx.com or cast your vote online at www.meeting-vote.com and follow the instructions on the website.
+The control number located on the proxy form is required for voting online.
 In order to be valid and acted upon at the Meeting, the duly-completed form of proxy must be received prior to 12:00 p.m.
-(Toronto time) on March 17, 2023, or in the case of any adjournment or postponement of the Meeting, not later than 48 hours (excluding Saturdays, Sundays and Statutory Holidays in Toronto, Ontario) prior to the time set for the adjourned or postponed Meeting, or be deposited with the Secretary of the Company before the commencement of the Meeting or of any adjournment thereof.
+(Toronto time) on December 11, 2024, or in the case of any adjournment or postponement of the Meeting, not later than 48 hours (excluding Saturdays, Sundays and Statutory Holidays in Toronto, Ontario) prior to the time set for the adjourned or postponed Meeting, or be deposited with the Secretary of the Company before the commencement of the Meeting or of any adjournment thereof.
 Notwithstanding the foregoing, the Chair of the Meeting has the discretion to accept proxies received after such deadline.